steveruizok/framer-moreutils/README.md

 # Usage

 Framer uses an object called `Utils` to store common utility functions, such as `Utils.delay`.
-The moreutils module adds new methods to this `Utils` object, such as `Utils.align`.
+When this module is installed, it adds several new methods to this `Utils` object, such as `Utils.align`.

 Once the module has been installed, you can use these methods in your code the same way you would a standard Utils method.
 For example,  `Utils.align(myLayers, 'x', '100')`.

-Each method works is documented in the section below.
+Each method is documented in the section below.

 # Methods